civicrm/org.civicrm.testapalooza/README.md

 Drupal modules, WordPress plugins) and different test-runners (e.g.  `phpunit`, `codeception`, `protractor`, `behat`).

-Testing CiviCRM is trickier than testing a basic library -- tests may require system services (from Civi or the CMS), and CiviCRM developers may use different CMS's, file structures, and URLs.
-This problem can be mitigated by creating more configuration files for each extension/test-suite, but that grows unwieldy with multiple extensions.
+Testing CiviCRM is trickier than testing a basic library -- tests may involve system services (from Civi or the CMS), and CiviCRM developers may use different CMS's, file structures, and URLs.
+This problem can be mitigated by creating more configuration files for each extension/test-suite/installation, but that grows unwieldy with multiple extensions.

 To resolve this, we use the helper command, [`cv`](https://github.com/civicrm/cv).
 This command